PRIVACY POLICY

 The data generated on the company profile are not stored in our own systems.

-You can object at any time to the processing of your personal data that we collect within the framework of your use of our Instagram corporate web profile and assert your rights as a data subject mentioned under IV. of this privacy policy.
+You can object at any time to the processing of your personal data that we collect within the framework of your use of our corporate web profiles and assert your rights as a data subject mentioned the "Your rights" section of this privacy policy.
 Please send us an informal email to info@media1productions.co.uk.
 For further information on the processing of your personal data by Instagram and the corresponding objection options, please click here:

 Instagram: https://help.instagram.com/519522125107875